Puerto Escondido Travel Guide: Beaches, Surfing & Coastal Culture

 Lounge on the Beach.
 Visit Punta Puerto on Puntas Beach, an ocean front restaurant and bar with rentable sun lounges and umbrellas.
 At the time, prices cost 200 pesos for a lounge and umbrella for the full day with no minimum spend.
 This was significantly less than any of the other spots nearby.
 Service and drinks were great, the food was a little bland but for the price, it was absolutely worth it.

 Take a Surf Lesson.
 Puerto Escondido is a surfer’s haven with plenty of waves for beginners to experts.
 I booked a two hour group lesson with Silva Surf School, meeting the instructors at 7am and catching the morning’s first waves as the sun was rising.
 The instructors were very helpful providing a push to catch waves and pointers on how to “pop up,” balance on the board, ride and safely fall off.
-They provided a 9ft fiberglass surfboard that glided through the water with plenty stability, making it easy to catch every 3 to 5 foot wave that came in.
+They provided a 9ft fiberglass surfboard that glided through the water with plenty of stability, making it easy to catch every 3 to 5 foot wave that came in.

 Places to Eat & Drink